 It has an automation feature that sends an email to your subscribers whenever you publish a new blog.
 Mobile-friendly newsletters, campaigns, rich text editor, photo editing, landing pages, signup forms, exit pop-ups, etc., all fall into a free plan.

-Having this plugin on your blog helps you keep your content organized and let readers find it with comfort.
+This plugin on your blog helps you keep your content organized and let readers find it with comfort.
 It acts as an information directory of your blog post.
-As you also can see an example at the beginning of the post – ‘Page Content’ section.

 The Table of content plugin plus plugin makes it easy for the readers to jump to a particular section that they wish to read.

-It has features like setting the table position, colors, what after heading it should appear in your blog post, etc. It also helps with your SEO, as Google can fetch H1, H2 headlines and feature them as snippets for search queries.
+It has features like setting the table position, colors, what after heading it should appear in your blog post, etc. It also helps your SEO, as Google can fetch H1 and H2 headlines and feature them as snippets for search queries.

 Elementor is #1 WordPress’s drag and drop builder that easily lets you design great home pages, blog posts, and landing pages.

-PRO Tip: Once you’ve installed the Elementor plugin, you can also install its add-ons to enhance the functionality and visuals.
-You can find them in the store.
+PRO Tip: Once you’ve installed the Elementor plugin, you can also find its add-ons from the store and install them to enhance your blog’s functionality and visuals.

-The blogosphere’s top undeniable fact is that none of the bloggers would risk their blog by not having regular backups.
-Anytime, anything could go wrong with your blog: new update, server crash, plugins conflict, cyber-attacks, etc.
+No serious blogger would risk their blog by not having regular backups.
+Anytime, anything could go wrong with your blog: new update, server crash, plugin conflict, cyber-attacks, etc.

-UpdraftPlus is the best backup and restores plugin that keeps your blog’s security strengthened.
+UpdraftPlus is the best backup and restore plugin that keeps your blog’s security strengthened.

 Note: If your web hosting provider offers a free backup option, you don’t have to install this plugin.